 The applicant requests deletion of this consideration, as the Bowie New Town Center has been substantially developed and the appropriate grading and clearing has occurred, in conformance with existing approvals.
 It should also be noted that there are no major stands of trees on the Sears Parcel.
-Staff has no objection to the deletion of this consideration.
+This consideration is recommended for deletion.